Clownacy/clownaudio/README.md

 ## Playback backends

-In addition, clownaudio utilises one of the following libraries to provide
+In addition, clownaudio can utilise one of the following libraries to provide
 audio-playback:

 | Library   | Licence             | Included in-tree |